 When you work in partnership with other companies, you don’t hand over accountability, instead it is shared.
 Whether that’s a BPO practice to move contact centres to new geographies and affinity deals to reach more customers, both demand greater care, not less.

-In this case Rye Street Repairs has damaged another brands reputation.
-No doubt this will happen again and again as they are a multi site car repairer providing services to insurers such as LV=, Sheila’s Wheels, Direct Line, Sainsburys, Ageas and many others.
+In this case Rye Street Repairs has damaged another brand’s reputation.
+No doubt this will happen again and again as they are a multi-site car repairer providing services to insurers such as LV=, Sheila’s Wheels, Direct Line, Sainsburys, Ageas and many others.
 It’s customer centricity’s responsibility that the customer standards are understood by partners and delivered.
-And its the responsibility of the senior management of companies, such as Rye Street Repairs, to honour those standards when they take on partnerships, and not to see them as simply a new contract to make money from.
+And it’s the responsibility of the senior management of companies, such as Rye Street Repairs, to honour those standards when they take on partnerships, and not see them as simply a new contract to make money from.

-So, apologies Enterprise, this will actually impact your future business, I have hired cars for 4-6 weeks of the year for about 10 years and will do so for the next 20 hopefully.
-As well as those I share the story with.
-But not because of your ‘on us’ customer experience (which was pretty good), but your choice of those who deliver it on your behalf.
+So, apologies Enterprise, this will actually impact your future business.
+However, this is not because of your ‘on us’ customer experience (which was pretty good), but your choice of those who deliver it on your behalf.
 A salient lesson of what customers now expect in 2022 and beyond.
 Customer centricity, spread your responsibility wider.
 It’s those who care less about customers in your ecosystem, which will undo you.